Back to: Trading with Smart Money

 Stop Hunting in the wrong location

-This means after your stop hunting price moves in your original direction.
+This means after your stop, the price moves in your original direction.
 Premature entry induces traders to take positions in the wrong location.
 Create panic by moving against your entry.
-Hit the stop Losses, grab the liquidity.
+Hit the stop Losses and grab the liquidity.

 Let us give an example.
 The natural thing to do is to SELL when you witness a double top after a pullback in a downward trend.
 The location where you sold was “correct,” the price dropped, and you made some money.

 Let us give an example.
-In the below picture, the Price took bullish momentum before reaching the demand zone.
-The natural thing to do is to buy the demand zone and sell at the supply zone. but the location where you sold was “incorrect.” it creates FOMO ENTRY for early buyers.
+In the picture below, the Price took bullish momentum before reaching the demand zone.
+The natural thing to do is to buy the demand zone and sell at the supply zone, but the location where you sold was “incorrect.”
+This creates FOMO ENTRY for early buyers.
 You buy and put a stop loss below the demand zone.

 The price falls to your stop loss level, hits your stop loss, and takes you out of the trade.
 You think to yourself, “Well, maybe I just made the wrong trade.”
 And then what happened is the price moved up after taking your stop loss.
 This means that all those stop orders and buy stops provided enough liquidity for the smart money to buy without incurring any extra slippage.